- ABOUT US -

 The Homestead's History

-The land initially belonged to the Deans brothers, whose homestead is Riccarton House in Riccarton.
+The land initially belonged to the Deans brothers, whose homestead was Riccarton House in Riccarton.

 William Derisley Wood leased the land and built what became known as Wood's Mill.